wso2/docs-is/en/docs/guides/identity-lifecycles/configure-recaptcha-for-self-registration.md

 # Configure reCAPTCHA for Self-Registration

 Self-registration is an important feature when it comes to commercial applications.
 This feature gives the users the privilege of being a part of your community without you having to go through the hassle of adding them.

 This topic guides you through configuring reCAPTCHA for the self registration flow.
 By configuring reCAPTCHA, you can mitigate or block brute force attacks.

 !!! info
-    -   For more information on setting up self registration, see [Self-Registration and Account Confirmation]({{base_path}}/guides/identity-lifecycles/self-registration-workflow).
+    For more information on setting up self registration, see [Self-Registration and Account Confirmation]({{base_path}}/guides/identity-lifecycles/self-registration-workflow).

-    -   For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks).
+    For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks).

 You can either configure the reCAPTCHA for a tenant or configure it globally.

 ## Prerequisites

 [Setting Up reCAPTCHA]({{base_path}}/deploy/configure-recaptcha.md) with WSO2 Identity Server.

-To configure sending a confirmation email for self-registration, enable the email sending configurations of the WSO2 Identity Server as explained [here]({{base_path}}/deploy/configure-email-sending).

 ## Configure self-registration with reCAPTCHA for a specific tenant